zencart/documentation/content/user/products/attributes.md

 *   X-Large
 *   X-Small

-Using a Default Sort Order on these values define the order of display on the product page.
+Setting a Default Sort Order on these values determines the order of display on the product page.

 For example, to create the Option Values for the Option Name **Color:**